-Whether you’re interested in expanding your audiobook collection or are trying out audiobooks for the first time, check out some of our favorite and completely legal websites for downloading audiobooks that won’t cost you a dime.
+Whether you’re interested in expanding your audiobook collection or you’re just trying them out for the first time, check out some of our favorite and completely legal websites for downloading audiobooks that won’t cost you a dime.

 Lit2Go offers one of the finer sources for free audiobooks.
-The throwback site, run by Florida’s Educational Technology Clearinghouse, contains a comprehensive collection of downloadable short stories and poems.
+The throwback site, “a part of the Educational Technology Clearinghouse” and run by The Florida Center for Instructional Technology (University of South Florida), contains a comprehensive collection of downloadable short stories, books, and poems.
 The site delivers most audiobooks as a single MP3 or as short, segmented passages of specific chapters.

 The homepage search option is a nice touch, as is the black-and-white artwork accompanying each title and book collection.
 You can browse by author, title, genre, collection, and reading level (grades K through 12).

 Formerly known as Podiobooks, Scribl showcases some of the best, off-the-beaten-path audiobooks found on the internet, many of which are recent publications.
-The site distributes content that mostly requires payment, but their collection does include free content among its ebooks, audio ebooks, and podcasts.
-Podcast versions of books are usually free while ebooks and audiobook are only sometimes free.
+The site distributes content that mostly requires payment, but its collection does include free content among its e-books, audio e-books, and podcasts.
+Podcast versions of books are usually free while e-books and audiobooks are only sometimes free.

 Formally known as Books Should Be Free, Loyal Books is a family-friendly website catering to the classic literature devotee.
-The site offers a nice collection of public domain novels and short stories in multiple languages.
-They’re available in MP3 and MP4 formats, as a podcast, and as an RSS feed.
+The site offers a nice collection of public-domain novels and short stories in multiple languages.
+They’re available in MP3, as a podcast, iPod/iPhone M4b, and as an RSS feed.
 You can also stream book chapters.